dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 Note: Machines running macOS Ventura or systems with non-Metal GPUs cannot enable SIP outright, due to having a patched root volume.
 Enabling it will brick the installation.

+Going forward with 0.6.6, SIP settings can be accessed from the Security tab shown in the images.

 | SIP Enabled | SIP Lowered (Root Patching) | SIP Disabled |
 | :--- | :--- | :--- |
 | ![](../images/OCLP-GUI-Settings-SIP-Enabled.png) | ![](../images/OCLP-GUI-Settings-SIP-Root-Patch.png) | ![](../images/OCLP-GUI-Settings-SIP-Disabled.png) |